-- consult with our Leaseholders like you about general issues that will affect all leaseholders
+- consult on general issues that affect all leaseholders

-- consult with you before carrying out major works to your block of flats, and before entering into long term contracts that you will be expected to contribute to through your service charge account, and take your views into account
+- consult with you before carrying out major works to your block of flats, and before you enter into a long term contract

 - advise you of your estimated contribution towards the cost of any works or service

-- promote and develop the opportunities that exist for your involvement within the housing service
+- promote and develop opportunities for you to get involved with the housing service

-- carry out repairs and services that we are responsible for to a high standard, and monitor your satisfaction
+- carry out repairs and services to a high standard, and monitor your satisfaction

 - provide you with a copy of our Leaseholders Handbook, which outlines your rights and responsibilities